 Gabriel was more pleasant.
 I nearly mistook him for God.

-“Welcome to Heaven Rev. Lee.
-I’m Gabriel, Archangel in charge, Chief Worthless Servant to Our Lord God the Almighty and Everlasting,” he recited in a flat and detached tone, sounding more like an English butler than Jewish angel.
+‘Welcome to Heaven, Reverend Lee.
+I’m Gabriel, Archangel-in-charge, Chief Worthless Servant to Our Lord God the Almighty and Everlasting,’ he announced in a flat and detached tone, sounding more like a bored English butler than a Jewish angel.

-“Is that so?” he said, followed by an unnervingly long pause.
-I waited with my mouth open, uncertain whether to interrupt.
-“Marvellous,” he finally resumed.
-“You’ll be most welcome to see me whenever you wish, assuming you have a valid reason, of course, or whenever I need to see you, which I sincerely hope not.
-We like to leave the Sinners alone to enjoy their everlasting lives unless they get into trouble.”
+‘Is that so…’ he said, followed by an unnervingly long pause.
+I waited with my mouth open, not sure whether he had finished.
+‘Marvellous,’ he finally resumed.
+‘You’ll be most welcome to see me whenever you wish, assuming you have a valid reason, naturally, or when I summon your presence — an occasion which I sincerely hope won’t happen.
+We normally leave all Sinners alone to enjoy their everlasting lives in peace, unless they cause trouble.’

-“Against God’s Perfection, are we not but dismal transgressors Rev. Lee?”
-Gabriel chuckled.
-I wasn’t sure what the joke was but instinctually chuckled along and agreed enthusiastically: “Sinners.
+‘Against God’s Perfection, are we not but dismal transgressors, Reverend Lee?’
+Gabriel sniggered.
+I wasn’t sure what the joke was, but instinctually chuckled along, agreeing enthusiastically: ‘Sinners.
 Yes.
 Of course.
 Transgressors.
-Ha, haha!”
-Sharing a joke with an Archangel.
-How ‘bout that?
+Ha, haha!’

 The Gate of Heaven is a virtual gate.
 Similar to everything else, it has no distinguishable feature, but one knows intuitively that it is the oneway entrance to Paradise.
-Not far away from Gabriel and I squatted two plum toddler angels sat on their haunches, staring straight ahead.
-Their trumpets laid on the cloud in front.
-Their cute little wings spread wide open as if to air out the humidity, or posing for a Christmas card.
-They didn’t pay any attention to us.
-One of them rolled his heavily lidded eyes towards Michael for a second when we just arrived, then resumed his listless goggle at the haziness ahead.
-They didn’t seem to notice Gabriel at all, and paid us no attention.
+Not far away from Gabriel and I squatted two plum toddler angels, staring vacuously ahead, cute little wings spread wide open as if to air out the humidity, or posing for a Christmas card.
+Their trumpets laid on the cloud before them.
+One rolled his heavily lidded eyes towards Michael when we arrived, then resumed his listless goggle at the haziness ahead.
+They didn’t seem to take note of Gabriel at all, and paid us no attention.

-“There used to be lots around when my Lord God the Sparkling Wisdom enjoyed having a cloud of them singing and trumpeting above his head.
-Thank God He eventually got tired of them so we strictly enforced admission Divine Rules to curb these pests, but existing ones we tolerate.’
+‘There used to be lots of these things around when my Lord God the Sparkling Wisdom enjoyed having a cloud of them singing and trumpeting above his head like flies.
+Thank God He eventually got tired of them.
+Divine Admission Rules are strictly enforced these days to curb these pests, but existing ones we tolerate.’

-Gabriel gave a disdainful look.
-“Not to you anyway, no offence.”
-He then glanced contemptuously at the baby angels and added: “If I were you, I’d keep away.
-Original Sins you know.”
+Gabriel gave me a disdainful glance.
+‘Not to you anyway, no offence.’
+He then regarded the baby angels contemptuously and added: ‘If I were you, I’d keep my distance.
+Original Sin, you know.’

-“Thanks for the information Angel Gabriel,” I tried to sound grateful.
+‘Thanks for the advice, Angel Gabriel,’ I tried to sound grateful.

-I tried to shift my weight, as was my habit when feeling uneasy.
+I tried shifting my weight, as was my habit when feeling uneasy.
 But I had become weightless.
 There was no physical feedback from my weight transfer.
-I had noticed that empty feeling of being part of a vacuum soon as I died, but was not yet used to it.
+I had noticed that empty feeling of being part of a vacuum the moment I died, but was not yet used to it.

-Gabriel spent what seemed like an afternoon (The soft diffused light, moderately cool temperature and mildly humid air all stay constant, and there are no clocks.
-It’s hard to mark the passage of time in Heaven.) to give me a quick intro of my new home forever.
-But instead of the orientation I had expected, he mostly babbled about personal achievements while taking me for a guided aimless tour of the homogeneous place.
+The soft diffused light, moderately cool temperature and mildly humid air all stayed constant.
+Without a clock anywhere in sight, it was hard to mark the passage of time in Heaven.
+Gabriel spent what seemed like an afternoon to give me a quick intro of my new home for ever.
+Instead of the orientation I expected, he mostly babbled about personal achievements while taking me for a guided aimless tour of the homogeneous place.

 He bragged about breaking the news of pregnancy to Mary.
-Apparently, her initial response was hysterical: “No one will believe that for God’s sake!” she screamed.
-“They’ll stone me to death.
-Joseph will cast a boulder the size of a bread-box.”
+Apparently, her initial response was hysterical: ‘No one will believe that, for God’s sake!’ she screamed.
+‘They’ll stone me to death.
+Joseph will cast a boulder the size of a baby.’

-Gabriel had to calm her with authority: “Hold thy tongue woman!
+Gabriel had to calm her with authority: ‘Hold thy tongue, woman!
 Have faith!
 The Lord hath chosen thee to bear the Son as a Virgin.
-No one shall harm thee.”
-Then he added with a shrug: “You have no choice anyway.”
+No one shalt harm thee.’
+Then he added with a shrug: ‘You have no choice anyway.’

 So, that was the Annunciation.